David955/bogey/README.md

 ## Why?
 Copilot AI was reason I deleted all my projects from GitHub.
 Using one of the largest sharing point of open source community as tool for development of proprietary AI is in **complete violation** of free software values and licences that protects many projects here.
 Thus "Bogey" was created to generate invalid inputs for Copilot.
-As one of 83 million people using GitHub I have less than 0.000001% impact on learning of Copilot AI.
-With your help we can make a difference.
+As one of 83 million people using GitHub I have less than 0.000001% impact on learning of Copilot.
+But with your help we can make a difference.

 ## How to run?
 Clone this repo to location of your choice.
-In terminal, navigate to the cloned repo and run `bash bogey.sh`
+In terminal, navigate to the cloned repo and run:

+`
+bash bogey.sh
+`

+Script will guide you trough first run setup.

 ## Licence
 This project is published under GPLv3 licence.